top of page

 Initial Inspiration

-Being one of Britain's Favorite rivers we were first drawn to getting deep down with it through a visit to the river Lugg its largest tributary in 2010.
+Being one of Britain's Favorite rivers I was first drawn to getting deep down with it through a visit to the river Lugg its largest tributary in 2010 with my identical twin brother Paul.

-Captivated by its beauty we returned in 2013 to walk the river from its source on Pool Hill in the Welsh Radnor Forest to its confluence with the Wye just outside of Hereford England our home.
-There amazingly two Kingfishers flew over the Wye together and parted like jets.
+Captivated by its beauty we returned in 2013 to walk the river from its source on Pool Hill in the Welsh Radnor Forest to its confluence with the Wye just outside of Hereford England, our home.
+Within a few minutes of our arrival, there amazingly two Kingfishers flew over the Wye together and parted like jets.
 One headed up the Lugg the other continued down the Wye.
 This brought the Wye into sharp focus hailing an adventure to know it more intimately.

 Meet The Hikers Behind Wye Explorer